mitre-ace-direct/ace-direct/README.md

 ```

 After executing this script, try to access the portals.
 See [Accessing the websites](#accessing-the-websites) .

+For manual installation and customization of your ACE Direct deployment, continue to [Manual installation of acenode](#manual-installation-of-acenode).
+For example, you can follow those instructions to deploy NGINX and OpenAM on separate servers.

 ### Manual installation of acenode